Table of Contents

 Comparison with Other Metrics

-Annual Run Rate is just MRR multiplied
+Is Annual Run Rate Just MRR Multiplied by 12?

 We won't go into too much detail about ARR because we've written the book on MRR, and it's really not much different!